 Just tell me where I should send it.

 What are the most common words used in Italian?

-Let’s start with some of the most common Italian words used in Italian:
+Let’s start with some of the most common Italian words used in this popular language:

 volta (as in “many times”)

 What are the 100 most common words in Italian?

 Even from a list of 1000 words, it still makes sense to start memorizing the 100 most common Italian words.